 As they’re smaller and quicker to make, mobile and online casino games are how many films provide their fans with another way to experience the movie.
 The blockbuster hit Jurassic World rebooted series is a good example of this.
 The original series, Jurassic Park, came with many game adaptations based directly on the films and the universe that they’re set.
-But for the reboots, the dinosaur movie franchise started its new game series with a Jurassic World online slot at sites like Betway, and then released the mobile game Jurassic World Live in a similar vein to the ever-popular Pokémon Go.
+But for the reboots, the dinosaur movie franchise started its new game series with a Jurassic World online slot, and then released the mobile game Jurassic World Live in a similar vein to the ever-popular Pokémon Go.
 Jurassic World is, however, one of the few major movies to have a console game as well, with Jurassic World Evolution.
 The only game provider that continually releases a movie tie-in game is Lego.
 Lego release a huge range of games from Marvel to Jurassic World is their own image.
 While they are enjoyable and conveniently-timed games, they don’t provide gamers with the same movie feel that official movie games used to on console and now do at online casinos and through mobile games.